 •The Demon (5.12d)—guidebook author Eric Horst says this may be the hardest climb at Great Falls; it is the face between Entropy and Oyster, and it finishes along the same line the other two do.

 •Oyster (5.12b/c)—after climbing the face along the old bolt ladder, go up the right-facing flake; the upper portion is the same finish that Entropy and Oyster share.

 •Delivery Room (5.5)—chimney and jam up the obvious crack near the downstream end and about 10 feet left of the old bolt ladder.

-For Scramblers: Just right of the Romeo’s Ladder face, in the corner formed by the face and the river-facing wall, there is a steep, narrow crack/gully heading all the way to the top.
+For Scramblers: Look to Romeo's Corner.
 This climb is around 5.2, with most of the lower half in Class 4 territory.
 It is a nice, reasonably safe climb.
 The climb is about 40 feet in all, and the lower part follows an easy crack that shouldn't give any trouble to anyone who has free soloed Class 5 routes before.
-The upper part gets steeper and harder, and the uppermost portion may also be a little dirty, but it's still not too taxing to manage it.
-Still, if that upper part should prove undesirable for any reason, look for a narrow, low-angle ledge near it leading right.
+The upper part gets steeper and harder, and the finish is full of thorns, but it's still not too taxing to manage it.
+Still, if that upper part should prove undesirable, look for a narrow, low-angle ledge near it leading right.
 I often use this ledge to descend to the lower part of the route in order to access the Seclusion and Romeo's Ladder crags, but it is a good ascent variation in itself.